By Jeffrey Snider of Alhambra

 They have all done massive QE’s and after so much of it for so long there isn’t anything to show for them – other than perhaps the sentiment effects on stock prices.
 It is, in non-linear terms, the world best described instead by the global bond markets.
 Interest rates will rise, and stock investors fulfilled by earnings, only when growth returns in non-linear fashion; when this shrunken economy starts to crawl out and plausibly work its way back to unshrunk.
 But after so much effort and time lost, what chance is there for that possibility?
 By what catalyst?

 Officials clearly don’t understand the nature of the problem, let alone its cause (which is in their own backyard).
 So instead they craft the narrative that it is a small problem that is always getting better (linear growth), if for no other reason than to circumvent the public’s questioning of officials.
-If the world economy in reality gets only worse and no one in Europe, America, or wherever else can really say why, they can at least keep their jobs.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+If the world economy in reality gets only worse and no one in Europe, America, or wherever else can really say why, they can at least keep their jobs.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.